Multi-Carrier Agile Phased Array Radar: Target Recovery Method

-Here, we present an algorithm for reconstructing the unknown HRR range, velocity, angle, and scattering intensity parameters of the scattering points from the radar measurements of both WMAR and CAESAR.
-In order to maintain feasible computational complexity, we do not estimate all these parameters simultaneously: our proposed algorithm first jointly recovers the range-Doppler parameters followed by estimation of the unknown angles.
+In order to maintain feasible computational complexity, we do not estimate all the parameters simultaneously: our proposed algorithm first jointly recovers the range-Doppler parameters followed by estimation of the unknown angles.
 When performing joint range-Doppler estimation, we assume that all the scattering points are located within the mainlobe of the transmit beam, and that the difference of the angle sine is negligible, i.e., $\delta_{\vartheta} \approx 0$.
-We then estimate the direction angles of all scattering points based on their range-Doppler estimates.
+We then estimate the direction angles of scattering points based on their range-Doppler estimates.

-We divide the target recovery method into three stages: 1) apply receive beamforming such that the magnitude of the received signal is enhanced, facilitating range-Doppler estimation; 2) apply CS methods for joint reconstruction of range and Doppler; and 3) angle and scattering intensity estimation.
+We divide the target recovery method into three stages: 1) apply receive beamforming such that the magnitude of the received signal is enhanced, facilitating range-Doppler recovery; 2) apply \ac{cs} methods for joint reconstruction of range and Doppler, followed by a target detection procedure; and 3) angle and scattering intensity estimation.
 These steps are discussed in Subsections \ref{subsec:beamform}-\ref{subsec:angle}, respectively.
 A theoretical analysis of the range-Doppler estimation performance of our algorithm is provided in Section \ref{sec:analysis}, where we quantify how using multiple carriers improves the range-Doppler reconstruction performance.